dfahlander/typeson/README.md

 * Can stringify custom and standard ES5 / ES6 classes.
 * Produces standard JSON with an additional "$types" property in case it is needed.
 * Resolves cyclic references, such as lists of objects where each object has a reference to the list
-* Minimalistic: This library is a single ES5 compliant JS file of 11kb (1k minified and gzipped)
 * You can register any type to be stringifyable (serializable) with your typeson instance.
-* Will produce standard JSON identical to that of JSON.stringify() in case you object doesnt contain special types or cyclic references.
+* Output will be identical to that of JSON.stringif() in case your object doesnt contain special types or cyclic references.

 # Usage
 ```js